TeamINTERACT/data_pipeline/sensedoc/ETL/README.md

 - Vancouver and Victoria wave 3 data required to be unzipped and renamed before being validated, see script `sensedoc\ETL\utilities.py`
 - Jeff's flag (_e.g._ `ignore`) are not considered when looking for data
-- As of commit `#348ef11`, participant'S data folder with `sdb` files are not listed in linkage file are ignored
+- As of commit `#348ef11`, participant's data folder with `sdb` files that are not listed in linkage file are ignored

 ### Summary